Vienna Secession: Architecture

 During this period, Otto Wagner also built extraordinarily stylized stations for the new Vienna urban transport system, the Stadtbahn, which also became the symbols of the Secession style.
 The most famous of these is the Karlsplatz Stadtbahn Station in the center of Vienna, Joseph Maria Olbrich was his collaborator for this project.
 The style of these buildings marked a transition toward more geometric forms, and the beginnings of modernism.

 Wagner's later buildings built after 1899, including the Church of St. Leopold (1902–1907) and especially the Austrian Postal Savings Bank (1903–1906, extended at 1910–12), had straight lines and geometric forms, a striking use of new materials, such reinforced concrete and aluminum, and a minimum of decoration on the facade or inside.

 The work of Josef Hoffmann also showed a gradual transition away from floral designs and curving lines.
-His best-known building, the Palais Stoclet in Brussels, had a tower of stacked cubic forms, minimum ornament on the facade, and an interior of right angles and geometric designs.
+His best-known building, the Stoclet Palace in Brussels, had a tower of stacked cubic forms, minimum ornament on the facade, and an interior of right angles and geometric designs.
 The only Art Nouveau elements were the murals by Gustav Klimt.
-The Palais Stoclet best illustrated Hoffmann's transition from Art Nouveau toward modernism.
+The Stoclet Palace best illustrated Hoffmann's transition from Art Nouveau toward modernism.